Restaurants

 Educational Structure

-The Strategy and Structure Course and Coaching Program is designed to guide restaurant operators through the actual creation of a first-class expansion strategy and structure.
+The My Restaurant Franchise Strategy and Structure Program is designed to guide restaurant operators through the actual creation of a first-class expansion strategy and structure.

 The objective of the program is not merely educational.
 Participants progressively build a complete Strategy and Structure Blueprint documenting the strategic, operational, economic, territorial, governance, support, and relationship structures of their future expansion system.